zibz0017/QuartzVault/content/Notes.md

 	- The previously mentioned Seder עולם.[^1014]
 	- Esther was a tzadeikes {<span style="color:rgb(255, 0, 0)">need primary source</span>}.[^1014] Xerxes' wife, named Amestris, was known for her cruelty (at least according to the Greek historians, which may be inaccurate).[^1014][^1015]
 	- The simple reading of the megillah sounds like the Jews were in exile at the time of the purim story (like 2:5-6 which talks about how מרדכי was exiled from Yerushalayim).[^1014]
-	- The Midrash {<span style="color:rgb(255, 0, 0)">need source</span>} says that the feast at the beginning of the megillah was thrown in celebration that the "70 years" predicted for the galus had passed without כלל ישראל being redeemed.[^7]
+	- The מדרש {<span style="color:rgb(255, 0, 0)">need source</span>} says that the feast at the beginning of the megillah was thrown in celebration that the "70 years" predicted for the galus had passed without כלל ישראל being redeemed.[^7]
 - In April 1939, Italy occupied Albania.
 In October 1940, they invaded Greece.
 The Italians heavily outnumbered the Greeks but by March 1941, they had been pushed out of Greece and were being driven out of Albania.
 Britain then sent troops from Libya to help.[^1016]
 - In April, Hitler decides to send 500,000 German troops through Yugoslavia into Albania and Greece to help his Italian allies.[^1016]
 - He quickly makes progress and pushes all the way to the southern tip of Greece.[^1016]